 In addition, with increasing longevity, the risk of developing osteoarthritis, osteoporosis and sarcopenia are significantly increased.
 Bone fragility, loss of skeletal muscle and function (sarcopenia) and joint disorders (osteoarthritis) contribute substantially to disability and the risk of frailty.
 The progression of these changes and risk of falls and hip fractures is assumed, but not well understood.
 A whole systems approach into the complex relationships between OA, osteoporosis, sarcopenia, frailty and falls are needed.
-Considerable research is needed in the area of disease processes involved in development of disabling arthritis, management of arthritis, the interplay between mental and physical disability and the additional disability related to both mental and physical problems.
+Considerable research is needed in the area of disease processes involved in development of disability related to both mental and physical problems.